billpmurphy/hask-archive/README.md

 Nothing
 ```

-Note that in this example we use `*` as both the function compose operator and
+Note that this example uses `*` as both the function compose operator and as
-as `fmap`, to lift functions into a `Maybe` value.
+`fmap`, to lift functions into a `Maybe` value.
 If this seems confusing,
 remember that `fmap` for functions is just function composition!

-Now that we have made `Maybe` an instance of `Functor`, we can make it an
+Now that `Maybe` is an instance of `Functor`, we can make it an instance of
-instance of `Applicative` and then an instance of `Monad` by defining the
+`Applicative` and then an instance of `Monad` by defining the appropriate
-appropriate function implementations.
-To implement `Applicative`, we just need
+function implementations.
+To implement `Applicative`, we just need to provide
-to provide `pure`.
+`pure`.
 To implement `Monad`, we need to provide `bind`.

 ```python